shaileshkumarcs/barcode_generator/README.md

 - Download the - [Barcode.php](https://github.com/shaileshkumarcs/barcode_generator/blob/master/barcode.php) file and play around :)
-- Generate multiple barcode once download all file and run the html code
+- For Generate multiple barcode at once (download all file and run the index.php code with your given input)